Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 The fire brigade should be informed about the PV system.
 Plans showing location and access, and a notice with contact details are essential;

-Special consideration should be given to the safety of any high roof intended to bear a PV system; roofs over 18 metres in height may not be accessible to the fire brigade’s hoses, with the result it might not be possible to fight any fire; then the solar panels could further exacerbate the situation;
+Special consideration should be given to the safety of any high roof intended to bear a PV system; roofs over 18 metres in height may not be accessible to the fire brigade’s hoses, with the result it might not be possible to fight any fire; then the solar panels could make the situation even worse;

 If there is a building fire, firefighters will likely require to disconnect the mains.
 In some rare instances, the risk assessment may indicate that firefighter’s switches should be positioned near the entrance; consideration should then be given to feasibility and cost;

 The method of fire fighting may be constrained by the presence of the PV system, even if that wasn’t the cause.
 In the unlikely event of an electrical fire, this must not be fought with water hoses;